Operation De-Robotify: Edit AI Content with Confidence

 - Which overused words and phrases should be cut or rewritten

-- Why human rhythm, tone, and sentence variety still matter
+- Why human rhythm, tone, and sentence variety matter

-- Checklists and glossaries for actual editing and humanizing
+- Checklists and glossaries for editing and humanizing AI writing

-You’ll also learn how generative AI actually works, what makes it different from human thought, and why its output, no matter how slick it looks, still needs a human editor.
+You’ll also learn how generative AI works, what makes it different from human thinking, and why AI-generated content, no matter how good it looks, still needs a human editor.

 What’s Included

-It’s a 52-page, 12,000+ word editing resource that covers everything from sentence rhythm and structure to formatting and rewriting techniques.
-Designed for real-world use, not theory.
+Operation De-Robotify includes 52 pages and more than 12,000 words that cover everything from sentence rhythm and structure to formatting and rewriting techniques.
+It’s for real-world use, not theory.

-- AI-Tell Glossary: 100+ common phrases and words that scream “AI wrote this.”
+- AI-Tell Glossary: 100+ common words and phrases that almost announce “This is AI!”

 Why It’s Different

-Most guides focus on prompts.
-This one focuses on results.
+Most AI writing guides focus on prompts.
+This AI content editing guide focuses on results.

-While other resources talk about what to ask AI, Operation De-Robotify teaches you how to fix what it gives you.
-It’s editing-first, built from real-world experience, not prompt engineering theory.
+While other resources tell you what to ask an AI model, Operation De-Robotify teaches you how to fix what it gives you.
+It’s about editing AI writing based on real-world experience, not prompt engineering theory.

-You’ll finally get a clear path to fixing AI output without rewriting everything from scratch.
+You’ll finally get a clear path to fixing AI output with your style and your voice without rewriting everything.

 Who It’s For